Bradley (surname)

-Bradley is an English surname derived from a place name meaning "broad wood" or "broad meadow" in Old English.
+Bradley is an English surname derived from a placename meaning "broad wood" or "broad meadow" in Old English.

-Like many English surnames Bradley can also be used as a given name and as such has become popular.

 It is also an Anglicisation of the Irish name Ó Brolacháin (also O’Brallaghan) from County Tyrone in Northern Ireland.
 The family moved and spread to counties Londonderry, Donegal and Cork, and England.

-Surname

-Bradley is the surname of the following notable people:
+Like many English surnames, Bradley can also be used as a given name.